 Assumption of Risk

-For example, if a player slips and injures a knee because the turf comes apart at the seams, the player may be able to sue the stadium owner, the manufacturer of the turf, and the team that is responsible for its maintenance.
-In that example, the risk does not concern a known danger that is inherent in a contact sport, but arises from an unknown defect in a turf surface that players expect to be safe.
+For example, if a player slips and injures a knee on defective artificial turf in a football stadium, the player may sue the stadium owner, the turf manufacturer, and/or the team responsible for its improper maintenance or manufacure.
+In that example, the risk does not concern a known danger inherent in a contact sport but arises from an unknown defect in a turf surface that players expect to be safe.
 Also the claims brought might not sound only in negligence.

 Golf and the Assumption of Risk

 Still, the risk of being hit by an errant golf ball is part of the sport.
 Players might reasonably expect other golfers to refrain from hitting the ball toward them, but golf balls do not always travel in the direction that a golfer attends.
 In deciding that the assumption of risk doctrine applies to golf, the California Supreme Court held that there would be little sport in the sport of golf if every ball behaved as the golfer wished.
+Yes…judges know golf.

 Exceptions to Assuming the Risks of Golf

-Second, golfers can be held liable if they “engage in conduct that is so reckless as to be totally outside the range of the ordinary activity involved in the sport” (again removing the tort from the “negligence” standard).
-Hitting a ball that does not go where it is aimed will not meet that standard, but aiming a ball into a crowd of people, even when the golfer has no intent to hit someone in the crowd, might be considered extraordinarily reckless conduct.
-And since golfers are supposed to wait for other golfers to move out of range before striking the ball, hitting a drive while other golfers are still in the fairway might be considered reckless conduct.
+Second, injured people may hold golfers responsible if they “engage in conduct that is so reckless as to be totally outside the range of the ordinary activity involved in the sport” (again removing the tort from the “negligence” standard).
+Hitting a ball that does not go where the golfer aimed will not meet that standard, but a court may find aiming a ball into a crowd of people, even when the golfer didn’t intend to hit someone in the crowd, constitutes extraordinarily reckless conduct.
+Since golfers are supposed to wait for other golfers to move out of range before striking the ball, hitting a drive while other golfers are still in the fairway might be considered reckless conduct in some fact patterns.

-But what if Leyva had been walking on a city sidewalk?
+What if Leyva had been walking on a city sidewalk?
 In that case, the golf club might have been liable if it should have known that its fence was not tall enough to protect the public from stray golf balls.